adityanegii/Match-Predictor-FBREF/README.md

 frontend directory.
 I have included the predictions for Matchweek that took place starting on the 1st of December of the 2023-2024 season if you are interested in seeing the functionality of this project quickly.

-If you want to see the predictions for the set of upcoming fixtures, you will have to run the main.py file from the server directory.
-This will take time (~90 mins) as it scrape for data and train the models and make the predictions.
-This is still a feature I am working on to make faster and to have it done through the browser.
+If you want to see the predictions for the set of upcoming fixtures, press the train and predict button on your browser.
+This will take time (~90 mins) as it scrapes for data, trains the models, and make the predictions.
+This is still a feature I am working on to make faster

 To run a python file, first go into your terminal and go to the directory where the file you want to run is (so `cd <ENTER ABSOLUTE PATH TO SERVER DIRECTORY>`) and then use `python <filename>` for Windows and